Attributio/attributio-hugo/content/blog/tracking-goals-with-subdomains-in-google-analytics.md

 Sometimes your conversion funnel spans multiple domains or subdomains.
 If you need to track destination url goals on a subdomain for an existing universal analytics property, you can follow the steps below to distinguish between root domain visitors and subdomain visitors along with goals that might have the same url path.
 This is not to be confused with cross-domain tracking which requires different configuration settings.

-## Step 1
+## Step 1 - Set cookie domain to auto

-Add the universal analytics tracking code from your root domain to your subdomain and ensure that the cookie domain is set (by default it is set in universal analytics unless you are using GTM).
+Add the universal analytics tracking code from your root domain to your subdomain and ensure that the cookie domain is set to auto (by default it is set in universal analytics unless you are using GTM).

-## Step 2
+## Step 2 - Add a referral exclusion list

 Add your subdomain to the referral exclusion list.
 That way, Google doesn't set the referrer as your subdomain when your visitors jump between your root domain and subdomain, when it should be set to the originating source like an ad or search.